xilinchen/personal_web/content/authors/admin/_index.md

 superuser: true
 user_groups:
 - Researchers
-- Visitors
+# - Visitors
 ---

 I'm a data analyst with expertise in healthcare research.
 I enjoy working in an interdisciplinary team and solving data challenges!

 I'm originally from [Chengdu](https://en.wikipedia.org/wiki/Chengdu) and moved to the U.S. for my master's degree.
-My career has been majorly focus on healthcare related research.
-I have worked in substance abuse, trauma transportation and surgical education research.
-I found working in healthcare research very interesting, challenging and fulfilling.
+My career has been majorly focus on healthcare related research including substance abuse, trauma transportation and surgical education.
+I found working in healthcare research very interesting, challenging and fulfilling!
 Today I am a statistician for the Center for Surgical Training and Research at the University of Michigan.

-My first name is pronounced as "She-lynn".
+My first name is pronounced "She-lynn".
 In my free time, I enjoy walking, gardening and cooking!